explanaria/explanaria.github.io/docs/sketches/cursedbrightness/post.md

 </details>

-There's only one problem: an AB magnitude is a theoretical ideal that's subtly impossible to measure.
+There's a slight problem: an AB magnitude is a theoretical ideal that's subtly impossible to measure.
 An AB magnitude is supposed to measure energy from exactly one wavelength of light.
-[This paper](https://browse.arxiv.org/pdf/2206.00989.pdf) notes that in reality, it's impossible for a filter to block out all but one wavelength of light - for example, even on the most cutting edge space telescope we have, JWST's ultra-narrow F164N filter, designed to measure light at 1.644 µm, allows light anywhere from 1.654 µm to 1.634µm.
+[This paper](https://browse.arxiv.org/pdf/2206.00989.pdf) notes that in reality, it's impossible for a filter to block out all but one wavelength of light because of how waves work.
+Even on the most cutting edge space telescope we have, the ultra-narrow F164N filter on JWST, designed to measure light at 1.644 µm, allows light anywhere from 1.654 µm to 1.634µm.
 Any filter will let through a range of wavelengths, and different wavelengths carry different amounts of energy.
 Replacing a filter with one that lets through a narrower range will give you a better AB magnitude estimate, but it'll also mean blocking more light, so the detector will detect less total energy - which could make you think the star is dimmer.

 Even worse, different wavelengths having different energies means the type of detector a telescope uses matters.
 Some types of telescope sensors add up the total energy from those different-energy photons, while other sensors use the photoelectric effect to count the number of photons from space, unable to measure each one's exact wavelength.
 To compute the AB magnitude, which relies on energy, photon-counting detectors must then multiply the number of photons they got by the energy per photon they were expecting - but that means assuming every photon carries the same energy, when they don't.
 Different detectors will give slightly different AB magnitude measurements even if observing the same star using the exact same filter.
 Annoying!